fluxninja/aperture/docs/content/introduction.md

 ## Load management capabilities

-Aperture's intelligent load management capabilities, such as fine-grained rate limiting, prioritized load shedding and auto-scaling, are applicable to a wide range of cloud-native applications.
-These capabilities, ensure the reliability and stability of applications.
+Aperture offers a suite of intelligent load management capabilities that are applicable to a wide range of cloud-native applications.
+These capabilities ensure the reliability and stability of applications, and include:

-- **Workload Prioritization**: Aperture provides a weighted fair queuing scheduler to ensure that the most critical workloads are served first based on the requirements of your application.
+- **Intelligent Workload Classification**: Aperture provides a weighted fair queuing scheduler to ensure that the most critical workloads are served first based on the requirements of your application.
+- **Circuit-Based policies**: Aperture provides a policy language that enables teams to define how to react to different situations, such as when there is a deviation from service-level objectives.
+These policies are expressed as a signal processing circuit that enables Aperture to go from telemetry to appropriate actions.
+- **Dark Launch (aka Feature Flag Rollout)**: Aperture enables teams to gradually release new features to a subset of users, without impacting the rest of the system, using dark launch.
 - **Distributed rate-limiting**: Aperture includes a distributed rate-limiter to prevent abuse and protect the service from excessive requests by users.
-- **Intelligent auto-scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed.
+- **Intelligent Auto Scaling**: Aperture adjusts resource allocation based on demand and performance to ensure that the application can scale up or down as needed; However, it is different from traditional auto-scaling as it is based on the policies defined by the user which take multiple factors into consideration.
 - **Monitoring and telemetry**: Aperture continuously monitors service performance and request attributes using an in-built telemetry system, which enables the agent and controller to make informed decisions about how to handle requests and prioritize workloads.
-- **Declarative policies**: Aperture provides a policy language that enables teams to define how to react to different situations, such as when there is a deviation from service-level objectives.
-These policies are expressed as a signal processing circuit that enables Aperture to go from telemetry to actions within minutes.
+- **Quota Scheduling**: It is an important feature of Aperture, as it helps manage and allocate quotas for API requests.
+This feature enables teams to manage costs effectively and prevent exceeding API rate limits.
+By using quota scheduling, you can ensure that your application stays within the limits of the API and prevent being perceived as a bad actor by the API provider.

 ## How it works